 Salt to taste

-½ tsp.
-Any fresh herb chopped fine (cilantro, parsley, or thyme)
+½ tsp. any fresh herb chopped fine (oregano, parsley, thyme, etc.)

 A little oil